64bit/k8s-helloworld/README.md

 Every resource on k8s is managed by one or more controllers - the only purpose of these controllers is to run reconciliation loop - to bring current state of cluster to desired state.

-## Resources for appoloio app on GKE
+## Resources for apolloio app on GKE
 The app hosted on `https://gigapotential.dev` is managed by following k8s resources:
 1. `Namespace`: Namespace is a logical contruct enabling multitenancy on single cluster.
 See [kubernetes/namespace.yaml](./kubernetes/namespace.yaml)
 2. `Deployment` : A deployment resource is desired replicas of Pods we wish to run.
 See [kubernetes/deployment.yaml](./kubernetes/deployment.yaml)